Jessica A. Schwartz

 Los Angeles, CA 90095-1623

 Jessica A. Schwartz was born in Los Angeles, CA during the formative years of the city’s punk scene.
-She attended UC Berkeley and received her PhD in Music from New York University in 2012, which was followed by an Andrew W. Mellon Postdoctoral Fellowship in the Department of Music at Columbia University for two years.
-She currently is an Assistant Professor of Musicology at UCLA, where she teaches courses on punk music history, rock analysis, and music of the 1960s.
-Jessica's academic work concentrates on sonic histories of militarization and imperial violence, affective alliances, and creative dissent through historical, ethnographic, and theoretical methods.
-It has been featured in journals such as Women and Music, Music and Politics, and American Quarterly.
+Schwartz attended UC Berkeley, receiving a PhD in Music from New York University (2012), which was followed by an Andrew W. Mellon Postdoctoral Fellowship in the Department of Music at Columbia University for two years.
+Schwartz is currently an Associate Professor of Musicology at UCLA, teaching courses on punk, musical subcultures, rock analysis, and silence.
+Schwartz's academic work concentrates on sonic histories of militarization and imperial violence, affective alliances, and creative dissent through historical, ethnographic, and theoretical methods.
+It has been featured in journals such as Women and Music, Music and Politics, Punk & Post-Punk, and American Quarterly.

-In 2013 she cofounded and currently serves as an academic consultant to the Marshallese Educational Initiative, a 501(c)(3) not-for-project organization based in Arkansas.
+In 2013, Schwartz cofounded and currently serves as an academic consultant to the Marshallese Educational Initiative, a 501(c)(3) not-for-project organization based in Arkansas.
+Schwartz plays guitar and performs in collaborative punk and noise projects, such as transnational experimental collective, Phame.

 Complete CV available upon request